Winter Squash Recipes Featuring Flavored Olive Oils

 Full of heart-healthy fiber, winter squashes are also great sources of B vitamins, vitamin C, vitamin K, and minerals like copper, manganese, and potassium.
 To make sure you absorb as many of the squash antioxidants as possible, make sure to prepare it with some fat, preferably a healthy monounsaturated fat like olive oil.

-Here are two of my new favorite squash recipes using some of my crushed flavored olive oils – I hope you enjoy them as much as I do!
+Here are two of my new favorite squash recipes using flavored olive oils – I hope you enjoy them as much as I do!

-Butternut Squash Soup Recipe with Crushed Jalapeño-Garlic Olive Oil
+Butternut Squash Soup Recipe with Crushed Chili Olive Oil

 You’ll need:

 While the onions are cooking, peel the squash, cut it in half and scoop all the seeds out.
 Slice into 1” pieces, and add to the soup pot and stir.
 Add the chicken broth, and bring to a light boil, then simmer on low for about 20-30 minutes.
 Turn off the stove, and allow the soup to cool enough to blend it up using an immersion blender or countertop blender.
-Blend the soup in batches, then add Mexican Spice Blend, Salt and Pepper to taste.
+Blend the soup in batches, then add Mexican spices, salt and pepper to taste.

 If you like a creamier soup, add a little coconut milk.
 Serve in individual bowls, then drizzle with an olive oil of your choice.
 Garnish each bowl with a few grinds of pepper and optional greenery.

-To make: Preheat oven to 375 degrees and brush a baking sheet or pan with olive oil (EVOO or rosemary).
+To make: Preheat oven to 375 degrees and brush a baking sheet or pan with olive oil.
 Wash the acorn squash, then slice in half and scoop out the seeds.
 Slice each half into smaller slices, then spread over the surface of the pan.
 Add sliced onion and sprinkle garlic slices in, then grind fresh pepper and salt blend over the veggies.
-Add another tablespoon or two of olive oil, and lightly toss the mixture.
+Add another tablespoon or two of EVOO or garlic flavored olive oil, and lightly toss the mixture.
 Bake for about 40 to 50 min, or until tender.
-Remove from the oven, then serve with a drizzle of rosemary olive oil, garnished with slivered almonds and parsley.
+Remove from the oven, then serve with a drizzle of olive oil, and garnish with slivered almonds and parsley.

 Mangiare!